OutSystems/docs-odc/src/eap/building-apps/events/backend-events.md

 ## Subscribe to an event

-You can subscribe to an event in the same producer or another app.
+You can subscribe to an event in the same publisher or another app.
 To subscribe to an event, go to ODC Studio and follow these steps:

 1. On the **Processes** tab, right-click **Events**, and select **Add public element**.
 The public element popup displays.